Meckel–Gruber syndrome: Incidence

-While not precisely known, it is estimated that the general rate of incidence, according to Bergsma, for Meckel syndrome is 0.02 per 10,000 births.
+While not precisely known, it is estimated that the general rate of incidence, according to Bergsma, for Meckel-Gruber syndrome is 0.02 per 10,000 births.
 According to another study done six years later, the incidence rate could vary from 0.07 to 0.7 per 10,000 births.

 This syndrome is a Finnish heritage disease.
 Its frequency is much higher in Finland, where the incidence is as high as 1.1 per 10,000 births.
-It is estimated that Meckel syndrome accounts for 5% of all neural tube defects there.
-The Leicestershire Perinatal Mortality Survey for the years 1976 to 1982 had found high incidences of Meckel syndrome in Gujarati Indian immigrants.
+It is estimated that Meckel-Gruber syndrome accounts for 5% of all neural tube defects there.
+The Leicestershire Perinatal Mortality Survey for the years 1976 to 1982 had found high incidence of Meckel-Gruber syndrome in Gujarati Indian immigrants.